-Four Saints Brewing Company welcomes fifth Art Wall Project artist, Les Caison III
+Four Saints Brewing Company welcomes fifth Art Wall Project Artist, Les Caison III

-Asheboro, N.C.— The fifth and final selected visual artist begins his creative journey as part of the Four Saints Brewing Company’s Art Wall Project.
-The inaugural visual art installation project provides five regional artists each the resources to produce a three-month art installation across a 12-foot interior taproom wall located at 218 S. Fayetteville Street in downtown Asheboro.
+Asheboro — The fifth and final selected visual artist begins his creative journey as part of the Four Saints Brewing Company’s Art Wall Project.
+The inaugural visual art installation project provides five regional artists each the resources to produce a three-month art installation across a 12-foot interior taproom wall located at 218 South Fayetteville Street in downtown Asheboro.
 The mission of the Art Wall Project is to foster artful discourse among the local community.
-Asheboro-based visual artist, Les Caison III is the featured artist from July through October.
+Asheboro-based visual artist, Les Caison III is the featured artist from July through October 2017.
 Les also serves as the facilitator and inspiration behind the nearly two year spanning Art Wall Project.
 Les will create his mixed media artwork onsite during the month of July.
-A public work session in the FSBC. taproom is scheduled for Friday, July 21 from 3 p.m. to 6 p.m.
+A public work session in the F.S.B.C. taproom is scheduled for Friday, July 21 from 3 p.m. to 6 p.m.
 The public is invited to stop by during this free event, meet the artist, and become more familiar with Les’ mixed media artistic process.

 Les Caison’s complete art installation will be on exhibit at the F.S.B.C. taproom August 1 through October 31, 2017.
-A free, public meet-and-greet event is scheduled for Friday, October 6 from 5:30 p.m. to 7 p.m.
-To see more of Caison’s artwork visit his website: www.LesIII.com.
+A free, public meet-and-greet event is scheduled for Friday, October 6 from 5:30 p.m. – 7 p.m..
+To see more of Les’ artwork visit his website: www.LesIII.com.
 For more information on the Four Saints Art Wall Project visit: http://www.foursaintsbrewing.com/four-saints-art-wall-project.html .

 About the Artist: Les Caison III is an award winning North Carolina native visual artist.
 He exhibits his artwork throughout his home state, the southeastern United States, and amid venues a bit further away.
 He has participated in 130 exhibitions including 35 solo shows.
 His art making practice includes a mixed media approach that intertwines layers of drawing and painting.
 Les recently earned an Honorable Mention for one of three works currently on display at the Theatre Art Galleries in High Point, NC as part of the Urban Expressions Exhibition, June 1 — August 4, 2017.
 Les’ art is also included in California’s Sweet N Low Exhibition hosted by the Bedford Gallery in Walnut Creek, June 22 — August 27, 2017.
 See more of his creative process via his Instagram account: @LesThreee .